 The flavor was consistent with the aroma; however, it was less present.
-I got a bit of that skunky taste on the exhale, it was kinda just hanging around on the palette.
+I got a bit of that skunky taste on the exhale; it was kinda just hanging around on the palette.
 The sweet blueberry flavor was felt on the inhale.
-The lungs definitely felt the smoke, lots of coughing involved, not the smoothest smoke.
+The lungs definitely felt the smoke; lots of coughing involved, but not the smoothest smoke.

 This was my favorite portion of this Blue Cheese strain review; the effects float between Indica and Sativa vibes; the entire body starts to feel relaxed about 10 minutes in, then you start to float.
 The mind begins to get fuzzy shortly after; this is when you’re fully ready to get into pure relaxation mode.